You woke up this morning with a big smile on your face.

 – Ernest Hemingway, The Sun Also Rises

-The second step to building your financial plan is to establish a budget and to track your current spending rate.
+The second step to building your plan is to establish a budget and track your current spending rate.
 Without doing this, it will be much harder to understand where your money is going.
 At times of peace, this is manageable.
 But in chaotic times, this can be your downfall.

 Budgeting will give you a snapshot of where you currently stand and gives you some flexibility when it comes to planning for future goals.
 We recommend using the ASIC budget planner to get a static understanding of where your money is going.
 You might uncover startling facts such as your daily coffee is running you close to $1,000 a year.

-Free budgeting software such as My Wealth Portal makes the updating process much easier, but you should still familiarise yourself with the process.
+Free budgeting software such as My Wealth Portal or Frollo, makes the updating process much easier, but you should still familiarise yourself with the process.
 Since budgeting and reviewing your budgets must be done consistently, it’s helpful to automate the process.
 Or at the very least, set alerts to do this regularly.

-Once you have your budget set up, you can start going into other useful metrics such as your burn rate and cash-flow analysis.
+Once you have your budget set up, you can start going into other useful metrics, such as your burn rate and cash-flow analysis.

 3. Don’t Burn Baby, Burn.
 Calculate Your Burn Rate